varun93/lets-build-something-real/lets-build-interpreter/README.md

     - expr : term ((PLUS | MINUS) term)*
     - term : factor ((MUL | DIV) factor)*
     - factor : INTEGER | LPAREN expr RPAREN

+- Part-7
+    - Abstract Syntax Trees
+        - The parser takes the tokens from lexer and convert them to an abstract syntax tree and passes it onto the interpreter which intrpets the AST.